top of page

 • 5 min read

-If birding, river safaris, and elusive big cats excite you more than malls and monuments, this trail through Rajasthan and parts of Madhya Pradesh and Uttar Pradesh is a dream run.
+If birding, river safaris, and elusive big cats excite you more than malls and monuments, this trail through Rajasthan and parts of Madhya Pradesh and Uttar Pradesh borders is a dream run.

 From gharials in the Chambal to migratory birds in Bharatpur and leopards in Jaipur, this circuit offers a rich and varied wildlife experience.